cockroachdb/docs/_includes/v22.2/metric-names-serverless.md

-`queue.raftsnapshot.process.failure` | Number of replicas which failed processing in the Raft repair queue `queue.raftsnapshot.process.success` | Number of replicas successfully processed by the Raft repair queue `queue.raftsnapshot.processingnanos` | Nanoseconds spent processing replicas in the Raft repair queue `queue.replicagc.pending` | Number of pending replicas in the replica GC queue `queue.replicagc.process.failure` | Number of replicas which failed processing in the replica GC queue `queue.replicagc.process.success` | Number of replicas successfully processed by the replica GC queue `queue.replicagc.processingnanos` | Nanoseconds spent processing replicas in the replica GC queue `queue.replicagc.removereplica` | Number of replica removals attempted by the replica GC queue `queue.replicate.addreplica` | Number of replica additions attempted by the replicate queue `queue.replicate.pending` | Number of pending replicas in the replicate queue `queue.replicate.process.failure` | Number of replicas which failed processing in the replicate queue
+`queue.raftsnapshot.process.failure` | Number of replicas which failed processing in the Raft repair queue `queue.raftsnapshot.process.success` | Number of replicas successfully processed by the Raft repair queue `queue.raftsnapshot.processingnanos` | Nanoseconds spent processing replicas in the Raft repair queue `queue.replicagc.pending` | Number of pending replicas in the replica  queue `queue.replicagc.process.failure` | Number of replicas which failed processing in the replica garbage collection queue `queue.replicagc.process.success` | Number of replicas successfully processed by the replica garbage collection queue `queue.replicagc.processingnanos` | Nanoseconds spent processing replicas in the replica garbage collection queue `queue.replicagc.removereplica` | Number of replica removals attempted by the replica garbage collection queue `queue.replicate.addreplica` | Number of replica additions attempted by the replicate queue `queue.replicate.pending` | Number of pending replicas in the replicate queue `queue.replicate.process.failure` | Number of replicas which failed processing in the replicate queue